-5 Conclusion and Outlook
+4 Conclusion and Outlook

-The paper has presented a method for optimizing the duration of earthwork processes which couples microscopic simulation methods and macroscopic optimization approaches.
-It allows to minimize the total earthwork duration using a non-heuristic optimization technique while taking into account microscopic non-linear effects.

-This is realized by an iterative process in which simulation and optimization alternate and exchange data with one another.
+The paper has presented a method for the optimization of earthwork processes which couples microscopic simulation methods and macroscopic optimization approaches.
+It is designed as an iterative process in which simulation and optimization alternate and exchange data with one another.
 The optimization module determines the optimal allocation of earthwork between cut and fill areas which will be used in the simulation module as a basis for routing the subsoil transport equipment.
 The earthwork process time for each route can be determined taking the microscopic conditions into consideration.
 The next step is to use the earthwork process time to calculate the material flows in the subsequent optimization procedures.
 The process is repeated iteratively until convergence is reached.

 Initial tests of the coupling approach, based on input data from a real high-way construction project in Germany, have shown a significant reduction in the total earthwork process time and a clear increase of haulage efficiency in the earthwork processes.
 The total earthwork time soon converges after just a few iterations.

 Ongoing research will address a comprehensive validation of the method introduced in this paper in collaboration with various construction companies.